CiscoDevNet/thousandeyes-cli/CONTRIBUTING.md

 ## Other Ways to Contribute

-We welcome anyone that wants to contribute to `<project name>` to triage and reply to open issues to help troubleshoot and fix existing bugs.
+We welcome anyone that wants to contribute to `thousandeyes-cli` to triage and reply to open issues to help troubleshoot and fix existing bugs.
 Here is what you can do:

 - Help ensure that existing issues follows the recommendations from the _[Reporting Issues](#reporting-issues)_ section,